 We perform a quantitative assessment to review goodwill for impairment to determine both the existence and amount of goodwill impairment, if any.
 Impairment tests are performed, at a minimum, in the fourth quarter of each year supported by our long-range business plan and annual planning process.
 We rely on an evaluation of future discounted cash flows to determine fair value of our reporting units.
 The fair value of our reporting units with significant goodwill exceeded carrying amounts.
-However, unfavorable changes in key assumptions or combinations of assumptions including a significant increase in the discount rate, decrease in the long-term growth rate or substantial reduction in our underlying cash flow assumptions, including revenue growth rates, medical and operating cost trends, and projected operating income could have a significant negative impact on the estimated fair value of our home solutions and primary care reporting units, which accounted for \$4.4 billion and \$1.2 billion of goodwill, respectively.
-Impairment tests completed for 2023, 2022, and 2021 did not result in an impairment loss.
+However, unfavorable changes in key assumptions or combinations of assumptions including a significant increase in the discount rate, decrease in the long-term growth rate or substantial reduction in our underlying cash flow assumptions, including revenue growth rates, operating cost trends, and projected operating income could have a significant negative impact on the estimated fair value of our home solutions reporting unit, which accounted for \$4.4 billion of goodwill.
+Impairment tests completed for 2024, 2023, and 2022 did not result in an impairment loss.

-Intangible assets with indefinite lives relate to Certificate of Needs (CON) and Medicare licenses acquired as part of our acquisition of Kindred at Home, or KAH, and are included within other long-term assets in the consolidated balance sheet at December 31, 2023 and December 31, 2022.
-For additional information regarding our acquisition of KAH, refer to Note 3 to the audited Consolidated Financial Statements included in Part II, Item 8, "Financial Statements and Supplementary Data" in this Form 10-K. We are required to annually compare the fair values of other indefinite-lived intangible assets to their carrying amounts.
-If the carrying amount of an indefinite-lived intangible assets are determined based on the income approach.
-Impairment tests completed for 2023 and 2022 did not result in material impairment losses.
+Intangible assets with indefinite lives relate to Certificate of Needs (CON) and Medicare licenses acquired as part of our acquisition of CenterWell Home Health (formerly Kindred at Home) are included within other long-term assets in the consolidated balance sheet at December 31, 2024 and December 31, 2023.
+We are required to annually compare the fair values of other indefinite-lived intangible assets to their carrying amounts.
+If the carrying amount of an indefinite-lived intangible asset exceeds its fair value, an impairment loss is recognized.
+Fair values of indefinite-lived intangible assets are determined based on the income approach.
+For our CON intangible assets, unfavorable changes in key assumptions or combinations of assumptions, including a significant increase in the discount rate, decrease in the long-term growth rate or substantial reduction in the underlying cash flow assumptions, including revenue growth rates, operating cost trends, and projected operating income could have a significant negative impact on the estimated fair value of our CON intangible assets, which account for \$910 million of our intangible assets.
+Impairment tests completed for 2024 and 2023 resulted in impairment charges of \$200 million and \$55 million, respectively.
+Impairment test completed for 2022 did not result in a material impairment charge.
 These charges reflect the amount by which the carrying value exceeded its estimated fair value.
-Impairment tests completed for 2021 did not result in an impairment loss.
 The fair values of the assets were measured using Level 3 inputs, such as projected revenues and operating cash flows.